helizabethwhite/knock/README.md

 ### Backend

-Alternatively, run the following comment to start the backend:
+Run the following comment to start the backend:

 `npm run server-dev`